stadium-software/howto-lists/readme.md

 ![](images/StaticListSpecificType.png)

-## Adding Copnnector, JSON or Javascript Data
+## Adding Connector, JSON or Javascript Data

 Connector Data is commonly provided as a List JSON ist of objects.
 The `Result` of a query or any other JSON or Javascript array can hence be directly assigned to a `List` when the `List Item Type` contains all or a subset of the properties of the incoming data.
 For this purpose